overhangio/tutor/SECURITY.md

 * A detailed description of the steps necessary to reproduce the issue
 * The links to the vulnerable code
 * The links to third-party libraries/packages if the vulnerability is present in such a dependency.

+## Bug Bounty
+Edly/Tutor does not offer a bug bounty for reported vulnerabilities.